-- Antibiotics, like all medicines administered on farms, are used as little as possible, but as much as is necessary to ensure animal health and welfare.
-We use them to treat or prevent illness and control the spread of disease. - Canadian meat is free of drug residues that's according to the Canadian Food Inspection Agency, which monitors this - Resistance is a concern for everyone.
+- The use of antibiotics in farm animals is strictly regulated by Health Canada.
+We use them to treat or prevent illness and control the spread of disease. - Canadian meat is free of drug residues that's according to the Canadian Food Inspection Agency, which monitors this. - Resistance is a concern for everyone.
 It's a complex topic and critically important research is ongoing in both human and animal medicine.